History of Perth, Scotland: 16th century

 Perth was a focal point for the religious conflicts of the 16th century.
 In 1543, three men were hanged for vandalising a statue of Saint Francis.
 In May 1543, the Blackfriars monastery was attacked.
 John Knox began the Scottish Reformation from grass-roots level with a sermon against 'idolatry' in the burgh kirk of St John the Baptist on 11 May 1559.
 An inflamed mob quickly destroyed the altars in the Kirk, then attacked the Houses of the Greyfriars and Blackfriars, and the Carthusian Priory.
 Knox later blamed these events on "the rascal multitude".
 Scone Abbey was sacked shortly afterwards.
 The regent of infant Mary, Queen of Scots, her mother Marie de Guise, was successful in quelling the rioting but Presbyterianism in Perth remained strong.
 There are no visible remains of the pre-Reformation religious houses of Perth, though their approximate locations are perpetuated in modern street-names.

-Mary, Queen of Scots made her formal Royal Entry to Perth on 17 September 1561.
+Mary, Queen of Scots, made her formal Royal Entry to Perth on 17 September 1561.
 The town gave her a present of a gold heart full of gold coins.
+The pageants had an anti-Catholic theme, and Mary fainted during the events.
 Anne of Denmark, the wife of James VI and I, made her Entry to Perth at the end of June 1591.
 In August 1600 James VI rode from Falkland Palace to Gowrie House, the home of the Provost of Perth, the Earl of Gowrie.
-As a result of a misunderstanding, or a conspiracy, the king's retainers killed the Earl and his sons.
+As a result of a misunderstanding, or a conspiracy (see the Gowrie Conspiracy), the king's retainers killed the Earl and his sons.

 Records survive from the incorporations of the Perth craft of carpenters and barbers, and the hammermen (metal workers), and others.
 Apprentices progressing to become master craftsmen in 16th-century Perth traditionally had to pay for a banquet and hold a football match.

 17th and 18th centuries

 Charles II was crowned at Scone, traditional site of the investiture of Kings of Scots, in 1651.
-However, within a year, Oliver Cromwell's Parliamentarians, fresh from victory in the English Civil War, came to Perth.
-Cromwell established a fortified citadel on the South Inch (a large park south of the town) in 1652, one of five built around Scotland at this time to overawe and hold down the country.
+Within a year, Oliver Cromwell's Parliamentarians, fresh from victory in the English Civil War, came to Perth.
+Cromwell established a fortified citadel on the South Inch in 1652, one of five built around Scotland at this time to overawe and hold down the country.
 Perth's hospital, bridge and several dozen houses were demolished to provide building materials for this fort.
-Even grave slabs from the Greyfriars cemetery were used.
+Even grave slabs from the Greyfriars Burial Ground were used.
 It was given to the town in 1661 not long after Cromwell's death, and began almost immediately to be dismantled.
 The ditch, originally filled with water from the Tay, was still traceable in the late 18th century, but there are now no visible remains.
 The restoration of Charles II was not without incident, and with the Act of Settlement came the Jacobite risings, to which Perth was supportive.
 The town was occupied by Jacobite supporters thrice in total (1689, 1715 and 1745).